- Calibrate the meter: shoot a gray card or other solid target with

 shows how much exposure variation there is side-to-side (the tilt in the green and blue

 lines) as well as top-to-bottom towards the edges of the image (the fattening-up of the

 green and blue lines at the sides of the waveform monitor image).

 It’s interesting to note that even though I haven’t locked white balance in this shot, the

 camera has auto-balanced on the rabbit’s white fur (and/or the rabbit’s tan fur

 counterbalances the greenscreen’s green in the camera’s tiny mind), so the picture looks

-sheet of green poster board bought at an art store) is quite strong; it’s only about a
+of green poster board bought at an art store) is quite strong; it’s only about a stop under

 The scene looks fine to the eye—it’s obvious which parts are rabbit and which parts are greenscreen—but Cine Meter shows us how sloppy the green lighting is.
 Yes, I’m sure we could pull a key in one pass, if we didn’t care about fine detail... but if we don’t even out the lighting, our VFX guy will be very cross with us.